Erin Molan

-Erin Molan (born 24 August 1983) is an Australian television presenter who worked on Sky News Australia, a past radio presenter on 2Day FM and a former columnist for Sydney newspaper The Daily Telegraph.
+Erin Molan (born 24 August 1983) is an Australian podcaster, host of the Erin Molan Show, who previously worked on Sky News Australia, a past radio presenter on 2Day FM and a former columnist for Sydney newspaper The Daily Telegraph.

 Molan was previously with the Nine Network as part of Nine's Wide World of Sports National Rugby League (NRL) coverage.
 From 2019, she hosted the secondary broadcast for channel 9Gem of the Australian Open tennis tournament.
 Molan was also Friday and Saturday sports presenter on Nine News Sydney and the host of The Sunday Footy Show and former host of The NRL Footy Show.

 Early life

 Molan was born in Canberra and raised in Jakarta, Indonesia.
-She attended sixteen different schools due to the Australian Army career of her father, Jim Molan.
+Her father, Jim Molan, was a senior officer in the Australian army.
+Due to his career, the family frequently moved, both in Australia and overseas.
+As a result of these transitions, Erin attended sixteen different schools while growing up in a multicultural environment.
+Erin attributes her pursuit of a career in media to this early experience as well as being raised with strong values of discipline and resilience.